nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * wants to monitor his/her progress

-**Value proposition**: manage flashcards faster than a typical mouse/GUI driven app with a test features and track the progress later.
+**Value proposition**: manage flashcards faster than a typical mouse/GUI driven app with a test feature and track the progress later.

 ### User stories